 The song below was written in the spring of 2019 when students and faculty at the University of Michigan Biological Station wished to recognize the history of the Anishinaabeg in the surrounding area and visited the site of the burnout which is now a small graveyard maintained by the Band.
 The song is sung by Margaret Noodin.
-For a musical score of the song, download this pdf.

 Zhiibaa’iganing Anishinaabeg omaa

 grave markers you have placed well

 neyaashing besho zaaga’igan

 at the point near the lake